- International Fees

 - International fees are typically 3.12 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

-- Course is 36 hours synchronous online classes.
+- This is an intensive 6-week delivery course, it covers the same material as our 12-week offering.
+Students must attend 2 classes and be prepared to complete twice the amount of homework weekly.
+Course is 36 hours synchronous online classes.
 NOTE: This faster delivery is aimed at students with prior Windows experience.
 Otherwise, the 12-week delivery with one (1) class per week is recommended for most students.
 Students MUST attend the first two classes as the process of connecting to the virtual machine and an explanation of how to install and configure Windows 11 are covered by the instructor during those classes.
 Please Note: Attendance, participation in class and the BCIT Learning Hub are mandatory.
 You should prepare to spend 2-3 hours on homework for every 1 hour of class time.
 This course may require an average total time commitment of 9-12+ hours per week.
 3 hours of synchronous class time and 6-9+ hours per week for homework.
 There are 6 hours of class time with two (2) classes each week, plus significant reading and research.
 This course can require a total commitment of over 100 hours across 6 weeks.
 Late registration is not permitted.
 BCIT Computing is primarily a Microsoft Windows environment.
 Students must provide their own current model Windows-compatible PC. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
 Highspeed internet access is needed for online sections and for homework.
 Mac users must have the ability to manage and support their iOS computer.
 They may need to create a virtual Windows environment using Parallels or VMWare Fusion.
 COMP instructors may not be able to assist Mac users with software compatibility issues.
 BCIT does not provide access to Parallels or support for students to use a Mac to run Windows.
-No class October 13 (Thanksgiving).
+No class May 18 (Victoria Day)

 Dates